-The radial and torodial magnetic field components $B_R$ and $B_{\phi}$ are set to be continuous across the boundary by linearly extrapolating from the interior zones, while the $B_z$ component is kept to its initial value in order to conserve the magnetic flux through the disk surface.
-We want the magnetic field to be frozen in the disk Keplerian rotation, meaning that in a frame of reference locally co-rotating with the disk the electric field $\vec{E}= -\vec{v} \times \vec{B}$ must be zero.
-For the toroidal component of the electric field this means that the poloidal speed must be parallel to the poloidal magnetic field.
-We use the fact that the mass to magnetic flux ratio $\eta = \rho v_{p}/B_{p}$ is invariant along poloidal field lines in a stationary state to extrapolate the poloidal speed from the computational domain into the boundary.
-The condition on the polodial component of the electric field provides the boundary condition for the toroidal speed:
+The accretion disk is modelled through the boundary condition at $z \le 0$.
+The disk density is set to be proportional to the initial coronal density so that $\rho_{\rm disk} (R) = \chi \; \rho_{c}(R,z=0)$, where $\chi = 100$.
+The radial and toroidal magnetic field components $B_R$ and $B_{\phi}$ are set to be continuous across the boundary by linearly extrapolating from the interior zones, while the $B_z$ component is kept at its initial value in order to conserve the magnetic flux through the disk surface.
+We require the magnetic field to be frozen into the disk Keplerian rotation, meaning that in a frame locally co-rotating with the disk the electric field $\vec{E}= -\vec{v} \times \vec{B}$ must be zero.
+For the toroidal component of the electric field this implies that the poloidal speed must be parallel to the poloidal magnetic field.
+We use the fact that the mass-to-magnetic-flux ratio $\eta = \rho v_{p}/B_{p}$ is invariant along poloidal field lines in a stationary state to extrapolate the poloidal speed from the computational domain into the boundary.
+The condition on the poloidal component of the electric field provides the boundary condition for the toroidal speed:

 where the Keplerian velocity profile $v_K$ is recovered by balancing centrifugal and gravitational terms: